HuntsmanCancerInstitute/MultiRepMacsChIPSeq/Readme.md

 ## Duplication level determination

+Calculate the duplication level using the `bam_partial_dedup` application for each sample.

+    $ bam_partial_dedup.pl -i file1.bam

-It's best to determine the level of alignment duplication in all samples, and set the target level to the lowest observed.
+It's best to determine the level of alignment duplication in all samples, and set the target level to the lowest observed, which is frequently the Input sample.
 A 5-20% duplication rates is not uncommon in many ChIPSeq samples.
 If all samples have 1% duplication or less, then de-duplication could be skipped, as it likely won't significantly alter levels.

-    $ bam_partial_dedup.pl -i file1.bam
+Subsampling duplicate reads works best with tall, narrow ChIP enrichment, such as site-specific DNA-binding factors.
+For very broad, weak enrichment, such as certain broad histone marks or certain chromatin factors, turning off duplication sub-sampling may give better results.

+*Note* that if duplicate subsampling is used (default), then it's best to avoid sources of artificial duplicates, such as mitochondrial chromosome, rDNA loci, repetitive elements, known hot spots, etc. These can artificially inflate duplication rates.
+If necessary, call peaks on the Input or reference sample alone, and use the egregious peaks as a blacklist.

-## Sample Peak call
+## Simple Peak call

 To call peaks on a single ChIPSeq sample with multiple replicates, call the `multirep_macs2_pipeline.pl` script, giving the bam files as a comma-delimited list